vladc73/Microsoft-Entra-ID-Identity-Access-Management/README.md

 ### Focus
 IAM, RBAC, Authentication, Authorization, Least Privilege, Identity Administration

+## Business Scenario
+I joined Contoso, a leading technology company, as an entry-level identity and access management specialist.
+My primary responsibility is to ensure that employees have the appropriate access to the resources they need while maintaining the security of the company's systems.

+In my first month, I'm setting up user accounts, creating groups, assigning roles.
+Then I start to configure access to security features such as Multifactor Authentication (MFA), and Self-Service Password Reset (SSPR).
+Finally, I'll explore Conditional Access.
+These tasks are crucial for protecting sensitive information and ensuring that only authorized personnel can access specific resources.

 ## Lab 1 — Identity & Access Fundamentals
 ### Project Description